Environment Setup

 {

-"process_name": "my_chat_app",
+"process_name": "my-chat-app",

-"process_wasm_path": "/my_chat_app.wasm",
+"process_wasm_path": "/my-chat-app.wasm",

 "on_exit": "Restart",